The American Dad After School Special: Plot

-Francine, Hayley, and Steve are then able to force Stan to attend an anorexia support group, which is mostly populated by teenage girls (and run by a man who either doesn't notice or care that Stan is actually a grown man).
-During the meeting, Stan is able to befriend an anorexic girl named Veronica, who teaches Stan how to consume food without actually eating it, which he's able to do when his family is able to feed him, and he's even able to get rid of some of his food by feeding it to Klaus, who starts to become so big that he outgrows his fishbowl shortly after.
+Francine, Hayley, and Steve are then able to force Stan to attend an anorexia support group, which is mostly populated by teenage girls (and run by a man who either doesn't notice or care that Stan is a grown man).
+During the meeting, Stan befriends an anorexic girl named Veronica, who teaches Stan how to consume food without actually eating it, which he's able to do when his family feeds him.
+He's even able to get rid of some of his food by feeding it to Klaus, who starts to become so big that he outgrows his fishbowl shortly after.
 Steve then decides to dump Debbie due to him thinking that it will help make his father feel better after believing that she was the source of Stan's weight problem.
 Stan then decides to set Steve up on a date with Veronica, thinking that she is much more suitable for his son due to her not being fat like Debbie.

-Meanwhile, as Francine is able to take out the garbage and drops an empty bottle onto the swimming pool cover, she accidentally falls into the pool while trying to get the bottle, to which she and Hayley both shockingly discover all the uneaten food that Stan had gotten rid of, realizing that he never actually ate any of it when they tried to feed him.
+Meanwhile, Francine is able to take out the garbage and drops an empty bottle onto the swimming pool cover.
+She accidentally falls into the pool while trying to get the bottle, and she and Hayley both shockingly discover all the uneaten food that Stan had gotten rid of, realizing that he never actually ate any of it when they tried to feed him.

-During Steve's date with Veronica, Roger ends up going out with Debbie in the same restaurant at the same time while pretending to be part of an Anne Rice fan club.
-After realizing that Steve is also in the restaurant with them, he decides to try to make Steve jealous by trying to make out with Debbie.
+During Steve's date with Veronica, Roger goes out with Debbie in the same restaurant while pretending to be part of an Anne Rice fan club.
+After realizing that Steve is also in the restaurant with them, he attempts to make Steve jealous by trying to make out with Debbie.
 Just then, Francine and Hayley both show up to confront Stan after they discovered his secret, and Steve becomes quite upset with his father after realizing that breaking up with Debbie didn't help him in any way.
-Steve then explains to Stan how much he loved Debbie, and that he didn't care if she was fat or thin while also expressing his displeasure of Stan's beliefs about how people look.
-Debbie, who was in the same room as Steve, is able to hear everything and the two are happily reunited again, much to Roger's unhappiness.
-When Stan realizes how happy the two of them are together, he starts to feel bad on both the inside and the outside, and he decides start eating for real by dining on some rolls in the restaurant, which also causes Zack to physically disappear, ending Stan's anorexia while being reunited with his family.
+Steve then explains to Stan how much he loved Debbie, and that he didn't care if she was fat or thin while also calling out his displeasure of Stan's fatphobia.
+Debbie, who was in the same room as Steve, hears everything, and the two are happily reunited again, much to Roger's unhappiness.
+When Stan realizes how happy the two of them are together, he starts to feel bad on both the inside and the outside.
+He decides to start eating for real by dining on some rolls in the restaurant, which also causes Zack to disappear physically, ending Stan's anorexia.